Staying safe around snakes

 - Stay calm, do not panic.
 If you stand still the snake is not likely to hurt you

-- When safe to do so calmly move away from the snake to a safe distance and keep it under observation
+- When safe to do so calmly move away from the snake to a safe distance and keep it under observation if you decide to remain in the area

 - Keep children, pets and others away from the area containing the snake